vipul2802/o365hq.com/content/blog/Facilitate your compliance work with a new tool from Microsoft.md

 ![](https://o365hq.com/images/239.png)

 And as you see here, your degree of responsibility varies and is defined by the services you consume.
-If you're utilizing something like Office 365, or Dynamics 365, your provider takes care of most compliance requirements.
+If you're utilizing something like Microsoft 365, or Dynamics 365, your provider takes care of most compliance requirements.
 To arrange for the rest, a handy tool named Compliance Manager is just the ticket.
 The picture below shows what services and